Are you planning a trip to Iceland and looking to explore the Westfjords? This Iceland Westfjords itinerary will help you plan! Keep reading!

 The Westfjords are one of the least trodden places in Iceland – making it a great place to escape the crowds and feel like you have a little bit of the country to yourself!

-While we focused this itinerary on 3 days in the Westfjords, you can also plan extra time to really slow down and take it all in!
+While I focused this itinerary on 3 days in the Westfjords, you can also plan extra time to slow down and take it all in!

-Let us know if you have any questions about this Iceland Westfjords 3-day itinerary in the comments!
+Let me know if you have any questions about this Iceland Westfjords 3-day itinerary in the comments!
 Thanks!

 How to Get Around the Iceland Westfjords Region